Robotic Surgery Without Boundaries | Advancing Treatment in KL

 Augmented Reality in Robotic Surgery

-This method then made its way to other areas like functional and reconstructive surgeries such as pelvic organ prolapse and severe urinary incontinence using mesh or artificial urinary sphincter.
-The method is now gaining traction in other surgical disciplines such as colorectal, ENT, cardiothoracic and gynaecology.
+This method then made its way to other areas, like functional and reconstructive surgeries, such as pelvic organ prolapse and severe urinary incontinence, using mesh or an artificial urinary sphincter.
+The method is now gaining traction in other surgical disciplines such as colorectal, ENT, cardiothoracic, and gynaecology.

 Advantages of Robotic Surgery